-Babel launched the Young Writers’ Competition in 2014, inspired by an article we published in 2013 by young linguist Kateryna Pavliuk on British Sign Language.
+Babel launched the Young Writers’ Competition in 2014, inspired by an article we published by young linguist Kateryna Pavliuk on British Sign Language.
 In 2015, we introduced two different categories – one for 16-18-year-old linguists, and another for undergraduate linguists.

 Entries should be between 1,500 – 2,500 words in length, and can discuss any topic to do with languages and linguistics.
-The winners are announced in October of each year.
+The winners are announced in October.
 Download our guidelines, and submit your entries or any queries you may have to the Babel editors.

 You can also get inspired by reading our previous winners!